m5stack/aws-iot-kit-tutorials/workshop/content/Smart spaces/Working with ML models/_index.en.md

 ```SQL
 SELECT cast(get(get(aws_lambda("arn:aws:lambda:REGION:ACCOUNT_ID:function:FUNCTION_NAME", *), "body"), "predicted_label") AS Boolean) AS state.desired.roomOccupancy FROM '$aws/things/<<CLIENT_ID>>/shadow/update/accepted' WHERE state.reported.sound <> Null
 ```
-4. Be sure to replace the placeholders REGION (check your current region in the console header, it must be in the format like `us-west-2` and not `Oregon`), ACCOUNT_ID (also available as 12-digit number, no hyphens, in the console header menu where your username is printed), and FUNCTION_NAME (name of the AWS Lambda function you created, assumed name is `classifyRoomOccupancy`).
-Don't forget to update the <<CLIENT_ID>> placeholder as well in the FROM topic.
+4. Be sure to replace the placeholders: change REGION to your current region as shown in the console header (it must be in the format `us-west-2` and not `Oregon`); change ACCOUNT_ID to your 12-digit account id, without hyphens, which is also shown in the console header menu where your username is printed; and change FUNCTION_NAME to the name of the AWS Lambda function you created (assumed name is `classifyRoomOccupancy`).
+Don't forget to update the <<CLIENT_ID>> placeholder in the FROM topic as well.
 5. Under Actions, find the action called *Send a message to a Lambda function* choose **Remove**.
 This was added by default when you created the trigger in the Lambda function configuration to allow this IoT Core rule to invoke it, but you don't need the action.
-Instead, you are using an inline invocation in the rule query, but you still needed the same permissions that the trigger added.
+Instead, you are using an inline invocation in the rule query, but you still need the same permissions that the trigger added.
 6. Choose **Save**.

 At this point, your IoT workflow is now consuming your trained machine learning model from its deployed endpoint to classify messages published by your smart thermostat as new *roomOccupancy* values!

 ## Validation steps
-Before moving on to the next chapter, you can validate that your serverless application is configured as intended by...
+Before moving on to the next chapter, you can validate that your serverless application is configured as intended:

-1. Using the AWS IoT Core Test client, you can subscribe to the topic `$aws/things/<<CLIENT_ID>>/shadow/update` (replacing your <<CLIENT_ID>>) and you should see two kinds of messages here.
+1. Use the AWS IoT Core Test client to subscribe to the topic `$aws/things/<<CLIENT_ID>>/shadow/update` (replacing your <<CLIENT_ID>>) and you should see two kinds of messages here.
 The first is the payload published by your smart thermostat with the `state.reported` path.
 The other is the payload now being published by your thermostat rule with the `state.desired.roomOccupancy` value determined by your ML model.

 If these are working as expected, you have completed this module and can move on to [**Conclusion**](/en/smart-spaces/conclusion.html).